NVIDIA-Merlin/HugeCTR/docs/hugectr_user_guide.md

 * GPU Hashtable and dynamic insertion
 * Multi-node training and very large embedding support
 * Mixed-precision training
-* Training data error check

 ## New Features in Version 2.1
 HugeCTR version 2.1 is a major update, which aims to provide a flexible, fast, scalable and reliable solution for CTR Training.
 Framework designers can take it as a reference design for good perforance.

-* Supporting three important networks: Wide and Deep Learning (WDL)[1], Deep Cross Network (DCN)[2], DeepFM [3]
+* Supporting three important networks: Wide and Deep Learning (WDL)[1], Deep Cross Network (DCN)[2] and DeepFM [3]
-* A new embedding implementation `LocalizedSlotSparseEmbedding` which reduces memory transactions between GPUs and nodes by factor of #GPUs.
+* A new embedding implementation `LocalizedSlotSparseEmbedding` which reduces the memory transactions between GPUs and nodes by factor of #GPUs.
 * Supporting multiple Embeddings in one network
 * Supporting dense feature input
 * Supporting new layers like: Dropout / Split / Reshape / Multiply / FmOrder2 / MultCross / add